robcowart/kibana_plugins_list/README.md

 It isn't always easy to find Kibana plugins, so I wanted to make a list of all of the plugins that I am aware of.

-NOTE: Not all plugins will work with all versions of Kibana.
+> NOTE: Not all plugins will work with all versions of Kibana.
 The Kibana plugin interfaces are in a state of constant development.
 Plugin developers should release a new version of their plugin for each new Kibana release as a result.

+> &#11088; Denotes plugins that I have personally found to be very useful.

  Plugin | 5.x | 6.x | Description
 --- |:---:|:---:| ---